-We’ve seen some, and produce some ourselves, that will make you think twice.
+We’ve seen some, and produced some ourselves, that will make you think twice.
 We have taken great care and thoughtful engineering with our resilient floor to make it beautiful (and strong) by using a stone polymer composite.
 Obviously, hardwood flooring does come in a variety of colors and styles, but so does resilient flooring.

-As well, hardwood flooring can be limited when it comes to the availability for certain wood species.
+As well, hardwood flooring can be limited when it comes to the availability of certain wood species.
 This is particularly true right now with the Coronavirus still impacting global trade and delivery.
-There can also be some limitations when it comes to colors, styles and customization with hardwood —and you may ultimately find the right pick in resilient flooring.
+There can also be some limitations when it comes to colors, styles, and customization with hardwood —and you may ultimately find the right pick in resilient flooring.
 For example, you can get a resilient floor in various wood types from maple to oak.

 A bonus is that these wood-visual floors land at very reasonable price points.
 While most hardwood flooring can run you anywhere from $8-25 per square foot, resilient flooring falls in the range of $2-$7 per square foot.